AnkitSharma-007/blogsite/README.md

     }

-# Add Font Awesome library
+# Add Font Awesome and Material Icons libraries

 We will add [Font Awesome](https://fontawesome.com/) and `Material Icons` libraries in our application.
 We will use icon sets provided by these library for styling our app.
 Add the following lines in [index.html](https://github.com/AnkitSharma-007/blogsite/blob/master/src/index.html#L10-L12) file.